reframejs/reframe/docs/usage-manual.template.md

 };
 ~~~

-When we declare the page's HTML to be static, with `htmlIsStatic: true`,
+When we declare the page's HTML to be static
+(with `htmlIsStatic: true`)
 Reframe renders the HTML only once when building the frontend.

 If the time when building the frontend was 12:00:00,